This post may contain affiliate links. Please read our disclosure policy.

-- This recipe has rave reviews and results in a tender roast every time.
+- This recipe makes a tender roast every time.

-- It’s easy to make with staple ingredients.
+- It’s easy to make with fresh ingredients—no packets or ‘cream of’ soup needed.

-- Pot roast is cooked with veggies to make a complete meal in just one pot.
+- Vegetables are added to make it a complete meal in just one pot.

 - I’ve included step-by-step instructions for a savory gravy.

 - Beef: Chuck roast is the best choice for this pot roast recipe.
-Other cuts of beef with marbling, like round or rump roasts, are also great options and will become tender when cooked low and slow.
+Other cuts of beef with marbling, like round roast or rump roast, are also great options for cooking low and slow.

 - Onions: Cook the onions with the roast—they will dissolve into the gravy, adding flavor.
 If you’d like chunks of onion, add extra with the other vegetables.